 Middle School Forum is for 6th – 8th graders.
 It follows our Confirmation curriculum, but it is open to anyone who wishes to join.
-Forum is held in the upstairs Youth Area from 9:30-10:30 a.m. each Sunday and follows the Sunday School schedule.
+Forum is held via zoom on Sunday mornings from 9:15-9:45 am.

 We believe that Confirmation is the fulfillment of promises made in Baptism.
 In partnership with parents, youth, and the whole faith community; Saint Michael strives to prepare and support youth for a life’s journey in Christian Faith.
 We believe that Confirmation is a relationship.
 It is a commitment of the whole family to grow together, support, and encourage one another to trust in a God who loves us, cares for us and forgives us.

 The Confirmation Program at Saint Michael consists of a three-year commitment to education times, worship, service, and fellowship.
 This year, the confirmation students are studying the stories of the New Testament.
 If you would like to learn more about St. Michael’s Confirmation Program, please contact Deacon Coco at email@example.com.

 Confirmation classes take place on Wednesday nights from 6:00-7:00 pm via Zoom and Sunday nights from 6:00-7:00 pm in the church sanctuary.

 At the end of the semester, students will be able to identify the four distinct Gospels and the book of Acts by their author, historical context, patterns within their books, and key stories.

 Activity: Each student is assigned a Gospel to read the beginning two pages to get to know their Gospel and report back on it.

 Students will be able to identify the key identities of Jesus, compare and contrast Jesus and Moses, as well as talk about how God is with us in human form through Jesus.

 Activity: Your student will create a faith web of various individuals both young and old whose faith they admire.